 A shareholder who is not a “relevant intermediary” may appoint up to two proxies during his absence, to attend, speak and vote on his behalf at general meetings, provided that a shareholder holding management shares may appoint more than two proxies in respect of the management shares held by him.
 Shareholders who are “relevant intermediaries” such as banks, capital markets services licence holders which provide custodial services for securities and the Central Provident Fund Board, are allowed to appoint more than two proxies to attend, speak and vote at general meetings.
 This will enable indirect investors, including CPF investors, to be appointed as proxies to participate at shareholders’ meetings.

-The Company holds analysts’ briefings of its half-year and full-year results and a media briefing of its full year results.
+The Company holds analysts’ briefings of its quarterly results and a media briefing of its full year results.
 The quarterly financial results are published through the SGXNET, via media releases and on the Company’s corporate website, to ensure fair dissemination to shareholders.
-A webcast of the half-year and full-year results briefing is also available on the website.
 The date of release of the results is announced through SGXNET two weeks in advance.
 The Company also conducts analysts’ briefings and investor roadshows to maintain regular dialogue with shareholders as well as to solicit and understand the views of shareholders.
 Information disclosed is as descriptive, detailed and forthcoming as possible.
-Details are set out on page 51.
+Details are set out on page 47.
 The SPH investor relations team, together with senior Management, communicate with investors.

 The Company does not practise selective disclosure.
 Price-sensitive information is first publicly released through SGXNET, either before the Company meets with any investors or analysts or simultaneously with such meetings.
 SPH also makes available speeches and presentations given by the Chairman, CEO and senior Management, and other information considered to be of interest to shareholders.

-Following the amendments to the Listing Manual to allow listed companies to send documents to shareholders, including circulars and annual reports, using electronic communications, the Company will be launching a new digital format of the Annual Report for FY2017 (“Annual Report”).
-The Annual Report, as well as the Company’s Letter to Shareholders, will be published on the Company’s corporate website, www.sph.com.sg.
+Following the amendments to the Listing Manual to allow listed companies to send documents to shareholders, including circulars and annual reports, using electronic communications, the Company also makes available a digital format of the Annual Report for FY2018 (“Annual Report”).
+The Annual Report, as well as the Company’s Letter to Shareholders, are published on the Company’s corporate website, www.sph.com.sg.
 All shareholders of the Company will receive the notice of AGM, proxy form and request form to request for hard copies of the Annual Report and/or Letter to Shareholders.